< Back

 • Value Added Tax Act 1968 (Wet op de omzetbelasting 1968) [4]

-These laws apply to individuals, businesses and organisations, and they are enforced by the Dutch Tax and Customs Administration (Belastingdienst).
+These laws apply to individuals, businesses and organisations.
+In addition, they are enforced by the Dutch Tax and Customs Administration (Belastingdienst).

 Income tax for individuals

 If you live or work in the Netherlands, you are likely considered a resident taxpayer.
 This means you are taxed on your worldwide income (wereldinkomen), including income from abroad.
-Non-resident taxpayers are usually only taxed on income from Dutch sources, such as work carried out in the Netherlands or Dutch property.
+By contrast, non-resident taxpayers are usually taxed only on income from Dutch sources – for example, work performed in the Netherlands or property located here.

-If there is no tax treaty, the Decree on the Avoidance of Double Taxation 2001 (Besluit voorkoming dubbele belasting 2001) [6] applies.
-This ensures that you do not pay tax twice on the same income, even in countries without a formal agreement.
+Even if there is no tax treaty in place, you are still protected.
+The Decree on the Avoidance of Double Taxation 2001 (Besluit voorkoming dubbele belasting 2001) [6] applies to situations without a formal agreement.
+In practice, this ensures you do not pay tax twice on the same income by granting unilateral relief under Dutch law.

-For residents with foreign income or assets, you must report everything in your annual Dutch tax return.
-The applicable treaty or ruling then determines how your Dutch tax bill is adjusted to avoid double taxation.
+If you are a Dutch tax resident and earn income or hold assets abroad, you must report everything in your annual tax return.
+Then, the relevant treaty or Dutch ruling will determine whether – and how – your Dutch tax bill is adjusted to prevent double taxation.

-Dutch income tax is structured into three boxes:
+How the Dutch income tax system is structured

-• Box 1: Income from work and home ownership (e.g. salary, freelance earnings, mortgage benefits)
+• Box 1: Income from work and home ownership – such as salary, freelance earnings and mortgage benefits

-• Box 2: Income from substantial shareholdings (5% or more in a company)
+• Box 2: Income from substantial shareholdings (typically 5% or more in a company)

 The 30% ruling for expats